Yael Lotan (writer): Biography

 In 1958, she moved with her husband to Jamaica.
 In 1960 she published her first book, The Other Eye, a novel written in English, and published in London by Peter Davies publishing.

-In 1965, she divorced Stoppi and moved to the United States, where she married Loyle Hairston, an African-American writer who was a trade union activist, and a leader of New York postal workers.
+In 1965, she divorced Stoppi and moved to the United States, where she married Loyle Hairston, an African-American writer, a founding member of Harlem Writers Guild, and an activist.

 In 1970, she returned to Israel with her two children.
-Yael had a bachelor's degree in education and studied at the Bezalel Academy of Art and Design and Communication Studies in New York City.
-In the 1970s, she edited the quarterly for art, literature and science, "Ariel", which was the Ministry of Foreign Affairs' information quarterly.
-At the end of 1979, it was decided not to renew her employment contract.
-She went on to edit New Outlook, which was an Israeli political magazine in English, owned by "Al HaMishmar".
-In the 1980s, she edited the literary supplement of the newspaper Al Hamishmar and the literary pages of the weekly Ketrat Rashit.
+She edited the quarterly for art, literature and science, "Ariel", which was the Ministry of Foreign Affairs' information quarterly.
+At the end of 1979, it was decided not to renew her employment contract after she published a poem by Mahmoud Darwish.
+She went on to edit New Outlook: Middle East Monthly, a Tel Aviv-based publication devoted to Israeli and Middle Eastern affairs and the promotion of Israeli-Palestinian dialogue and peace.
+In the 1980s, she edited the literary supplement of the newspaper "Al HaMishmar" and the literary pages of the weekly Koteret Rashit.

-In 1981, she published the story of the life of Amos Orion, an Israeli criminal who was convicted in the 1960s for murder, and the circumstances of his own murder were widely publicized.
+In 1981, she published the story of the life of Amos Orion, who was convicted in the 1960s for murder although he proclaimed his innocence throughout his trial and imprisonment, and was pardoned in 1980.
+He was murdered within months of his release, and the circumstances of his murder were widely publicized.
 She began writing the book before his murder in July 1980.